List of proposed railway electrification routes in Great Britain: Other infill schemes

 Acton Mainline to Acton Wells junction is being electrified with a start made in 2024.
 The line is sometimes called the Poplars Link.
-Planned completion is July 2026.
+Planned completion was July 2026.
+However, completion was ahead of schedule in February 2026.

 Traction Decarbonisation Network Strategy

 In September 2020 the TDNS (Traction Decarbonisation Network Strategy) Interim Business case was published though it was dated 31 July 2020.
 The principal recommendation was further electrification of 13000 STKs - single track kilometres of UK railways.

 List of routes now complete in 2010 onwards timeframe

 Northern Hub

 As part of the Northern Hub project, the following lines in North West England and Yorkshire have been electrified: